 5. Improve Your Nutrition

 You have to make a conscious decision to eat the right kinds of foods to build strong healthy bones when you’ve been diagnosed with osteoporosis.

 - Your first step is to understand the vitamins and minerals you need to build strong healthy bones.
 For example, osteoporosis.ca recommends women 50+ take 1200 mg of calcium per day.
-But if you want a proven bone-building supplement that is effective at a lower dose, try AlgaeCal Plus.
-Due to its plant-based make up, it contains additional vitamins and minerals that support bone health.
-It’s also proven to increase bone density!
+But if you want a clinically supported bone-building supplement that is effective at a lower dose, try AlgaeCal Plus.
+Due to its plant-based makeup, it contains additional vitamins and minerals that support bone health.

 - Finally, if you haven’t done so already we highly recommend you add AlgaeCal Plus and Strontium Boost to your daily diet.
-Combined they have been clinically proven to naturally increase bone density, and are backed by a double your money back guarantee.
+Combined they have been clinically supported to naturally increase bone density, and are backed by a money back guarantee.